Walter Moody (center) is led into a federal courthouse in Macon, Georgia, during a hearing in 1990. Bettmann/CORBIS photo.

 By the spring of 1991, with the help of prosecutor (and future FBI Director) Louis Freeh, a solid case had been developed.
 The trial was difficult.
 Moody had made every effort to conceal his connection to the bombings.

-On June 28, 1991, based on the extensive investigative work of the FBI, the ATF, the IRS, the U.S. Marshals, the Georgia State Police and many others, the jury found Moody guilty of more than 70 charges and sentenced him to life in prison.
+On June 28, 1991, based on the extensive investigative work of the FBI, the ATF, the IRS, the U.S. Marshals, the Georgia State Police, and many others, the jury found Moody guilty of more than 70 charges and sentenced him to life in prison.
+He was executed in 2018.

-It ended up one of the largest cases in our history—and an important one, as protecting our nation’s judges is a responsibility we take very seriously.
+It ended up one of the largest cases in FBI history—and an important one, as protecting our nation’s judges is a responsibility we take very seriously.